(also known as non-celiac gluten sensitivity, or non-celiac wheat sensitivity)

 Will gluten damage my intestines?

 I avoid wheat, but I am still having symptoms.
-What is wrong with me?
+What is wrong?

-A wheat allergy is different from gluten sensitivity.
-If your symptoms are due to celiac disease or non-celiac gluten sensitivity, you need to avoid all gluten-containing foods: wheat, rye and barley, as well as any products derived from these grains.
-(Note: oats should also be avoided unless they are specifically labelled gluten-free, since oats are commonly cross-contaminated with wheat.)
+If your symptoms are due to gluten sensitivity or celiac disease, you need to avoid all gluten-containing foods, not just wheat.
+This means wheat, rye and barley, as well as any products derived from these grains.
+(Note: oats should also be avoided unless they are specifically labelled gluten-free, since they are commonly cross-contaminated with wheat.)

 Nonceliac Gluten Sensitivity.
 Kirgel A, Lebwohl B. Advances in Nutrition.
 2016 Nov 15;7(6):1105-1110. doi: 10.3945/an.116.012849.
 Print 2016 Nov.